apavlovics/sonya-v2/README.md

 To convert JPEG images for use on the web, refer to the _scripts/convert-images.sh_ script.

+## Formatting

+The project uses [Prettier](https://prettier.io/) for code formatting.
+To reformat all files, execute:

+    npx prettier --write .

 ## Testing

 To test the application, execute: